david-christensen/sec-as-json/README.md

 You can find more information and examples about filtering Lambda function logs in the [SAM CLI Documentation](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-logging.html).

+## Environment Variables
+- Environment variables are specified for rspec in the `.env.rspec` file.

+- Environment variables are specified for local sam-api in the `.env.json` file.

+  -- NOTE: An environment variable in the `.env.json` must also exist in the function definition (of the `template.yml`) in order for local sam-api to use it.

 ## Tests

 Tests are defined in the `specs` folder in this project.